robertpeteuil/terraform-installer/README.md

 - macOS - uses Default Arch `amd64` as it's the only version available on macOS
 - Default Value - `amd64`

+## Disclaimer

+I am a HashiCorp employee, but this is a personal project and not officially endorsed or supported by HashiCorp.

 ## License

 Apache 2.0 License - Copyright (c) 2019    Robert Peteuil